yanm0402/bddreordering/README.md

 This repo include 3 benchmarks in /bench; one source code in /src.

+This program takes 2 input fils- .pla and .blif

 To run this program, there are two ways

 Before running program, you may need to change to permission of blif2bdd executable using "chmod +x blif2bdd".